History of Indigenous Australians

-The history of Indigenous Australians began at least 65,000 years ago when humans first populated the Australian continental landmasses.
+The history of Indigenous Australians began 50,000 to 65,000 years ago when humans first populated the Australian continent.
 This article covers the history of Aboriginal Australian and Torres Strait Islander peoples, two broadly defined groups which each include other sub-groups defined by language and culture.
+Human habitation of the Australian continent began with the migration of the ancestors of today's Aboriginal Australians by land bridges and short sea crossings from what is now Southeast Asia.
+The Aboriginal people spread throughout the continent, adapting to diverse environments and climate change to develop one of the oldest continuous cultures on Earth.